William Marsh Rice: Later life

 Rice made his fortune by investing in land, real estate, lumber, railroads, cotton, and other prospects in Texas and Louisiana.
-In 1860, his total property, which included fifteen slaves, was worth $750,000.
-He invested in business firms in Houston; in 1895 he was listed in the city directories as "Capitalist.
+In 1860, his total property, which included fifteen enslaved persons, was worth $750,000.
+According to the 1860 census, Rice was then the richest man in Houston.
+He invested in business firms in Houston; in 1895, he was listed in the city directories as "Capitalist.
 Owner of Capitol Hotel and Capitol Hotel Annex Building, President of Houston Brick Works Company."
 Rice was a member of the Independent Order of Odd Fellows.

-Rice married Margaret Bremond, daughter of Paul Bremond (Houston and Texas Central Railway) and Harriet Martha Sprouls, in 1850 in Houston, Texas.
+Rice married Margaret Bremond, daughter of Paul Bremond (Houston and Texas Central Railway) and Harriet Martha Sprouls, in 1850 in Houston.
 The 1860 census places William and Margaret Rice in Houston's 2nd Ward.
 Clerks are also identified in the same census report; thus the location is most likely Rice's merchant business.
 Margaret was 16 years Rice's junior.
-She died, at age 31, in 1863 in Houston, Texas.
+She died, at age 31, in 1863 in Houston.
 Rice is also reported to have lived in Matamoros, Mexico, in 1863.
 Whether there is a connection to the timing of Margaret's death to his living in Matamoros is not clear.
 By 1865, he was reported as living back in Houston.
 While living in Houston, Rice served on the Harris County Slave Patrol.

-He lived in Houston until around 1865, when he moved to New York (but did not own a home there).
+Rice lived in Houston until around 1865, when he moved to New York (but did not own a home there).
 He built a house on a 160 acre estate in Dunellen, New Jersey, and moved there in 1872.
 He became a resident of New York again in 1882.